2014 United States House of Representatives elections in New York: District 4

 The 4th district was located in central and southern Nassau County.
-The incumbent was Democrat Carolyn McCarthy, who had represented the district since 1997.
+Incumbent Democrat Carolyn McCarthy, who had represented the district since 1997, retired.
 She was re-elected with 62% of the vote in 2012.
 The district had a PVI of D+3.

 Democratic primary

 On January 8, 2014, McCarthy announced that she would not seek re-election due to complications from lung cancer.
-Nassau County District Attorney Kathleen Rice was endorsed by McCarthy and by the Democratic and Working Families Parties.
+She would instead endorse Nassau County DA Kathleen Rice.